ihatenodejs/librecloud-web/docs/README.md

 ## Get Started

 For the best experience, we suggest you use a [Docker setup](getstarted/docker.md) in production, and a [Dev environment](getstarted/dev.md) while testing/making changes.

+## Donations

+A lot of time and resources are put into operating LibreCloud.
+Consider donating to support our work with [Stripe](https://donate.stripe.com/6oE8yxaPk6yXbpS145).